lfd/PaStA/icse-artifact/README.md

-Evaluators familiar with basic command line interaction can evaluate our artefacts on Linux or Mac OS X. We provide a docker container that can be downloaded from our [institutions' website][1], or be built from scratch.
+Evaluators familiar with basic command line interaction can evaluate our artefacts on Linux or Mac OS X. We provide a docker container that can be downloaded from our institutions' website (see below), or be built from scratch.
 This makes the artefact evaluation process convenient, yet guarantees full replicability from scratch.

 ### Artifact Overview